jescalada/pythonic-portfolio/README.md

-# PE Track: Week 1 - TEAM PYTHONIC - Portfolio Site
+# Pythonic Portfolio

 ## Introduction

 TEAM PYTHONIC is from Pod 22.SUM.21 of the Production Engineering Track at MLH Fellowship.

-For week 1, we made a reusable, modular and interactive team portfolio with an enjoyable user interface and a variety of multimedia components.
-We explored new technologies in Web Development (Flask, Jinja, Google Maps API), learned GitHub best practices to collaborate as a team, and also learned to write more modular, scalable and well-documented code.
+For week 1, we made a reusable, modular and interactive team portfolio with a variety of multimedia components.
+We explored various technologies in Web Development (Flask, Jinja, Google Maps API), learned GitHub best practices to collaborate as a team, and also learned to write more modular, scalable and well-documented code.

+Over the next 11 weeks, we continued working individually to add features to the portfolio while learning our curriculum: We implemented MySQL, Docker, CI/CD with Github Actions, performed Unit Testing with Python's unittest module and monitoring with Grafana and Prometheus.

 ## Badges